 The Inquisitor: Asks question after question but doesn’t do anything with the answers.

 “How many questions do I need to do to pass?”
 Up to you.
 “Do you recommend X?
 Where can I find Y?”
-It’s literally in the email you responded to.
+Come on, it’s literally in the email you responded to.
 “I’m taking the bar exam in Z. Any advice?
 Sent from my iPhone”

-Don’t get me wrong; questions are fine!
-The most successful students are proactive (have done their legwork already) and specific with their questions.
+Don’t get me wrong.
+Questions are fine!
+The most successful students have done their legwork already, and are specific and thoughtful with their questions.
 Then they get to work, report back in a few months, and pass their wisdom forward to the community.

-The Hourly Biller: Does anything but feeling their brain squeezed from conscientious mental exertion and accepting blows to their ego.
+The Hourly Biller: Does anything but feel their brain squeezed from conscientious mental exertion and blows to their ego.
 Thinks it’s all good as long they put in the time.

 Reading outlines day after day, chasing after that percentage meter, listening to 4 hours of exhausting lectures every morning, religiously filling in the blanks, doing one untimed essay for the rest of the day… zzz…

 You are your own client.
 Would you pay for the time you spent?
 Don’t make me cut all your hours.